networkimprov/mnm/README.md

 which may be followed by arbitrary format 8-bit data:
 `001f{ ... <,"dataLen":uint> }dataLen 8-bit bytes of data`

-0. Protocol gives the latest recognized protocol version
+0. TmtpRev gives the latest recognized protocol version
 `in progress`

 1. Register creates a user and client queue